-The safety and well-being of children are a whole-of-community responsibility.
+The safety and wellbeing of children is a whole of community responsibility.

 This Child Safe Awareness Policy applies to all employees, volunteers, trainees, work experience students and anyone else who undertakes work on behalf of the City, regardless of whether their work relates directly to children or young people.